hmcts/et-pet-api/README.md

 Used for background jobs - not entirely nescessary depending on what you are working on

+### minio

+We use amazon S3 wired up to active storage, which you would normally use a test adapter for, however we also have some code that copies from one S3 bucket to another which cannot use active storage - so instead, we just use an S3 server (I chose minio as it has been the most reliable and most feature rich).
+See its github page for more details (https://github.com/minio/minio) - you can install it on OSX and linux - or you can use docker (note that it is integrated into ./bin/dev/docker-support-services

 ## Developing And Testing Using Docker

 ### Initial Setup (Run once)